-3 2 1 NA

-continuity, including succession planning to ensure stability of the school's leadership.
+5 4 3 2 1 NA 2.5 The governance provides the school with effective leadership, support, and continuity, including succession planning to ensure stability of the school's leadership.
 5 4 3 2 1 NA 2.6 The governance thinks and acts strategically, reflecting on its decisions and the consequences of its actions.
 5 4 3 2 1 NA 2.7 The governance systematically evaluates its own effectiveness in performing its duties.